Starting at Nursery

 Each child will be provided with a book bag and CHIP (Children’s Information Pack) which provides photographs of their classroom, their teachers, the different areas of provision, the visual symbol that relates to their coat peg, milk label and self-registration card.
 It is something concrete for parents to share with children when they talk about starting school and the photographs help children actually see where they will be and the range of exciting things that there are to do.

-Families are offered a home visit prior to starting Nursery.
-This is an opportunity to share information about your child and to ask any questions that you might have.
+It is vital that we form positive parental partnership and one way that we do this is to offer every child and their parent(s) and appointment to ‘get to know you’.
+This is an opportunity to share information about your child and to ask us any questions that you might have.
 We will complete forms such as ‘All about me’ where you can tell us all the wonderful things about your child, what they like doing, what they might need some help with and any particular interests that they have.
+This enables us to provide a personalised learning environment in which your child can thrive.
 This is also an opportunity to tell us about any medical needs, allergies or dietary requirements.
-This is an opportunity for you to ask any questions that you might have.
-We are happy to provide paper copies of our Policies.
+We will talk to you about our inclusive ethos, the curriculum and the importance of learning through play.
+We will discuss our policies and procedures and are very happy to provide paper copies of any Policies that you require.

 Inside and outside